 By all means, castor oil must not be given to children below the age of 6.
 It could be toxic for their system and they may be too sensitive to deal with the side effects like rashes and vomiting.
 Without the advice of a health expert or doctor, don't go ahead and make your kid drink any liquid that contains castor oil.
 Trust us, it's not going to end well.

 Don't be under the impression that castor oil supplements are milder than the real castor oil, its effects will almost be the same.
 A pregnant woman who consumes the supplement could feel nauseous, pukish and abdominal cramps.
-Neither of these symptoms are safe for a mother and her to-be-born child.
+Neither of these symptoms is safe for a mother and her to-be-born child.

 When pressure is aimed at the castor beans, along with oil, they give out nutrients, minerals and fatty acids.
 The fact that no heat was used in extracting the oil from the beans is what cold pressed oil means.